pchaganti/ax-roo-flow/README.md

 <div style="max-width: 800px; margin-left: auto; margin-right: auto; text-align: left;">

-##  ⚠️Footgun is currently firing after the last couple of Roo Code updates.⚠️
+# ⚠️Warning: RooFlow completely replaces the Roo Code system prompts!⚠️
-## This means that Roo's behavior when using the custom system prompts may be unpredictable.
+### If Roo is misbehaving with the RooFlow prompts, you can simply delete the .roo/ folder, install [Roo Code Memory Bank](https://github.com/GreatScottyMac/roo-code-memory-bank?tab=readme-ov-file#download-and-run-install-script) and then retry your operation with the standard system prompt.
-### For now, if Roo is misbehaving with the RooFlow prompts, you can delete the .roo/ folder and install [Roo Code Memory Bank](https://github.com/GreatScottyMac/roo-code-memory-bank?tab=readme-ov-file#download-and-run-install-script).
-The memory bank instructions are exactly the same in both projects and RCMB uses the standard Roo Code system prompts.
+### The memory bank instructions are exactly the same in both projects and RCMB uses the standard Roo Code system prompts.

 <br>